awslabs/synchro-charts/packages/doc-site/docs/events.md

   1. The name of a `dataStream` is updated from within the legend

-  2. A Y Annotation or Threshold is dragged to a new value
+  2. A y-annotation is dragged to a new value

 ### `dateRangeChange`